travetto/travetto/module/base/README.md

 $ DEBUG=express:*,@travetto/rest npx trv run rest
 ```

-## Stream Utilities
-The [StreamUtil](https://github.com/travetto/travetto/tree/main/module/base/src/stream.ts#L30) class provides basic stream utilities for use within the framework:
-   *  `toBuffer(src: Readable | Buffer | string): Promise<Buffer>` for converting a stream/buffer/filepath to a Buffer.
-   *  `toReadable(src: Readable | Buffer | string):Promise<Readable>` for converting a stream/buffer/filepath to a Readable
-   *  `writeToFile(src: Readable, out: string):Promise<void>` will stream a readable into a file path, and wait for completion.

 ## Object Utilities
 Simple functions for providing a minimal facsimile to [lodash](https://lodash.com), but without all the weight.
 Currently [ObjectUtil](https://github.com/travetto/travetto/tree/main/module/base/src/object.ts#L10) includes:
    *  `isPrimitive(el)` determines if `el` is a `string`, `boolean`, `number` or `RegExp`